ggldnl/Hexapod-Operator/README.md

 ```

 I used opcode `0x08` as it's the first available.
 Once registered, the dispatcher will automatically invoke the new `ToggleStatusCommand` when the opcode `0x08` is received as first byte over the serial connection.
 The following bytes are treated as arguments and interpreted.

-## 📝 Notes

-When the servos are attached they are automatically set to 0.

 ## 🤝 Contribution